Employment Growth Rises Above 300,000 in the First Month of the Year

-TOP INDUSTRIES: The industry sectors reporting the highest gains in January included leisure and hospitality, construction, healthcare and transportation
+TOP INDUSTRIES: The industry sectors reporting the highest gains in January included leisure and hospitality, construction, healthcare and transportation and warehousing.

 UNEMPLOYMENT: Hitting 4.0 percent, the unemployment rate edged up in January, following an increase in December.
 The partial government shutdown was cited as contributing to the latest rise.

 WAGES: Hourly earnings trended up again, moving the average annual rate up to 3.2 percent.

 WORK WEEK: The average work week was unchanged in January at 34.5 hours.

 TEMPORARY JOB TRENDS: Growth in the temporary jobs sector slowed in January, adding only 1,000 new jobs in the first month of the year.